dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/tryton/health_ntd_dengue/README.rst

 Neglected Tropical Diseases: Dengue package for GNU Health HIS
 ##############################################################

-The package *health-ntd-dengue- has the funcionality for the prevention, detection and treatment of Dengue Fever disease.
+The package *health-ntd-dengue* has the funcionality for the prevention, detection and treatment of Dengue Fever disease.

 It includes :